 Underwriters Number of Shares

-Deutsche Bank Securities Inc. J.P.
+Deutsche Bank Securities Inc.

+Deutsche Dahk Securities nic.

+J.P.
 Morgan Securities Inc.

+JMP Securities LLC

+Morgan Keegan & Company, Inc.

 Total 5,872,113

 The underwriting agreement provides that the obligations of the several underwriters to purchase the shares of common stock offered hereby are subject to certain conditions precedent and that the underwriters will purchase all of the shares of common stock offered by this prospectus, other than those covered by the over-allotment option described below, if any of these shares are purchased.